AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 For each time that $e_{1}$ matches an expression in $X_{i}$, output expressions are produced, and the number of distinct expressions $e_{2}$ is the cardinality of the rule application.

-Towards analyzing the the computational complexities of rules, we can consider the ranks of their antecedents and consequents.
+Towards analyzing the the computational complexities of rule applications, we can consider the ranks of their antecedents and consequents.
 Let the rank of a rule's antecedent be the number of comma-delimited expressions in it.

 $$ rank_a(e_{2} \leftarrow e_{1}) = 1$$